DevWizza/Movies/README.md

 ## Set up

-In order to set this project all you have to do is clone this in your local computer and open the solution.
-As long as you have Xamarin installed your computer you will be fine.
+In order to set this project up all you have to do is clone this in your local computer and open the solution.
+As long as you have Xamarin installed it will run.

 ## Structure